Skip to content

 • Regularly-scheduled PTA Meetings, held in the Columbia Faculty Room–OR–join via Zoom; 2:30-3:30pm

-• Regularly scheduled School Community Council Meetings, held in the Columbia Media Center; 4:15pm
+• Regularly scheduled School Community Council Meetings, held in Mr. Klein’s; 4:15pm

 • Regularly-scheduled parent and family engagement events.